Empowerment and Community Development

 From the beginning of the program to April 2017, total of premium fund transferred to Fair Trade Committee accounts reaching the total of IDR2,189,750,588.31 (approx. USD168,442).
 Up to March 2017 disbursements there are 383 proposals has been approved by 6 Fair Trade Committees, totaled to IDR 1,605,814,450.00 (approx. USD123,500).
 In general, the fund is use for these purposes:

-Fishers most of the time are considered the bottom chain in the community.
-It is a joyous experience for Fair Trade registered fishers to be able to donate fund for rehabilitation of religious functions and donor on religious activity in the community.
-This include rehabilitations of village access to Mosque and landing site which was found to be a challenging during wet seasons.
+Fishers are often considered the “bottom of the chain” in the community.
+It is a joyous experience for Fair Trade registered fishers to be able to donate funds for the rehabilitation of religious functions and donor on religious activities in the community.
+This includes rehabilitations of village access to Mosque and landing site which was found to be a challenging during wet seasons.

-30% of the premium based on the Fair Trade compliance criteria should be use for environmental and conversations activities.
-Some of the implemented projects to date under the environmental component are data collections incentive, including paying wages for the enumerators hired by FAs to record their fishing trips; Endangered, Threaten and Protected Animals campaigns in form of producing t-shirt filled with messages (walking campaign), purchase of environmental books and distribute them to the school, including sessions in classes where the fishers introduce conservations of ETP to the schoolchildren; tree-planting projects; clean beach programs; sea-turtle conservations ponds; garbage collection post in the villages.
+30% of the premium, based on the Fair Trade compliance criteria, should be use for environmental activities.
+Some of the implemented projects to date under the environmental component are data collections incentives, including paying wages for the enumerators hired by FAs to record their fishing trips; Endangered, Threaten and Protected, ETP, species campaigns in form of producing t-shirt filled with messages (walking campaign), purchase of environmental books and distribute them to the school, including sessions in classes where the fishers introduce conservation of ETP to the schoolchildren; tree-planting projects; clean beach programs; sea-turtle conservations ponds; garbage collection posts in the villages.

-In some village, after school activity for children are learning how to read Al Quran in the Moslem children center in the village.
+In some villages, after school activities for children include learning how to read Al Quran in the Moslem children center in the village.
 The condition of these children center is sometimes just basic, and not comfortable.
-Premium fund is being used for renovating the premises.
+Premium fund is being used for renovating these premises.

-In the beginning of school year, around July of each year- a lot of expenses for fishers to send their children to school, especially when the children just graduate from lower education (elementary) and get into middle or high school.
-National School Uniform are changing and they must support all these costs, where most of July is not a good fishing seasons.
-Starting 2016- the FAs included uniform and supplies into their premium plan to support fisher’s children and some unfortunate children in the village.
+In the beginning of school year, around July of each year – fishers and their families typically have high expenses in order to send their children to school… Starting in 2016, the FAs included uniform and supplies for the local schools into their premium plan to support fisher’s children and some unfortunate children in the village.

-Fishers are not use to think about their safety.
-They focus on providing foods to the table and do not separate expenses for their safety.
-Premium fund is being used to purchase life jackets, first aid box in their vessel.
+Fishers in the past have typically not focused heavily on their safety.
+They focus on providing food for their families and do allow expenses for their safety.
+The Premium fund is being used to purchase life jackets, first aid boxes for their vessels.

-In late 2015, there is bad fogs around Buru islands, some fishers finding trouble to find way back to their village, going home to their family become a priority and taken seriously.
-Since then the fishers finally agree to spend their premium to purchase GPS, where they may mark their home and coordinate the fishing locations.
-They may apply the basic navigations knowledge they get from Safety at Sea trainings they have participated.
+In late 2015, there were bad fogs around Buru islands, with some fishers finding it difficult to make their way back to their village from sea.
+Since then the fishers have finally agreed to spend their premiums to purchase GPS units, where they may mark their home and coordinate the fishing locations.
+They may apply the basic navigations knowledge they get from Safety at Sea trainings they have participated in during the program.

 Quality Improvement Program

-Same as GPS, this is not a necessity for the fishers, basically they do not understand the effect of the tools and fish handling process effects the whole chain where their fish is sold.
-In early 2015 there was a time where 8 tons of fish cannot be exported because it doesn’t passed QC test.
-Representative of the CTP quality team conduct an inspection trips, meetings with fishers are being held which teaching the fishers and suppliers on fish handling, including tools and maintenance of their premises.
-Fishers start allocating their premium to improve the tools they use including stainless steel knives, cutting board and boxes.
+Fishers require more understanding on the effect of the fish handling process and how these effect quality and price of the fish.
+Representatives of the CTP quality team conduct inspection trips, meetings with fishers and training conducted for the fishers and suppliers on fish handling, including tools and maintenance of their premises.
+Fishers start allocating their premium to improve the tools they use including stainless steel knives, cutting boards and high quality storage boxes.

 Each Fishers Associations meets minimum once every 2 months and Fair Trade Committee meets two times per year.
-The premium fund in most FAs includes an organizational development fund is being used to participate with the Certificate Holder to fund for these meetings.
-When the officers of Fisher Association and Fair Trade Committee done their administrative work, or implementing the premium projects, they are not able to go fishing – this fund is also use as replacement fund for non-fishing days.
-It’s being use also for logistic and supplies of the organizations.
+The premium fund in most FAs includes an organizational development fund, which supports these on-going meetings.
+When the officers of the Fisher Association and Fair Trade Committee do their administrative work, or are implementing the premium projects, they are not able to go fishing – this fund is also use as replacement fund for non-fishing days.
+It’s being used also for logistic and supplies of the organizations.

 Traceability of Fish

-When fishers gone fishing, they might go for 14 hours.
-When they reach the shore – they just too tired.
-Most of the times, they forget to tag their catch, causing their fish are not considered as Fair Trade Fish.
-Finally, in early 2015, one Fisher Association start assigning the helper or their middlemen to be responsible for the tagging of fish, separate the fish from non Fair Trade fish, and also handle the consignment papers to the factory.
-Every Fair Trade Committee disbursement time, the Fisher Association will review their Exported Kilogram & Transferred Premium Report on the period, then multiply the weight with their agreed rate (it used to be around 1/10 of the exported premium rate).
+When fishers go fishing, they typically go for about 14 hours.
+When they reach the shore – they are tired.
+Most of the time, they forget to tag their catch, causing their fish to not be considered as Fair Trade Fish.
+In early 2015, one Fisher Association started assigning the helper or their middlemen to be responsible for the tagging of fish, separate the fish from non Fair Trade fish, and also handle the consignment papers to the factory.
+This is now commonplace and supports the fishers to run their program more effectively.

 One of the first premium plans proposed by the fishers was to create fuel purchasing system, which would allow fisher associations to purchase fuel in large quantities for their fishing operations at cost price, rather than paying high prices to middlemen or local fuel traders (note many of these communities are very remote so fuel transport from provincial hubs can be quite expensive and make running costs of fishing operations quite costly).
-There was a tough discussion among fishers and MDPI as the implementing assistance on the ground for months.
-MDPI tried to promote other projects but rejected, the fishers just want to buy fuel, noting this was one of their basic needs.
-It is quite understandable, that’s their biggest overhead cost of fishing’s.
-A drum of 200L with mix of engine oil cost them Rp.
-2,000,000, (around US$155)- and in some areas, it only goes to 4- 6 times fishing, where not all those fishing trips is fruitful.
+There was a tough discussion among fishers and MDPI as the implementing assistance on the ground.
+MDPI tried to promote other projects but these were rejected, the fishers just wanted to buy fuel, noting this was one of their basic needs.
+It is quite understandable, it’s their biggest overhead cost of fishing.
+A drum of 200L with mix of engine oil costs them Rp.
+2,000,000, (around US$155)- and in some areas, it only supports 4- 6 fishing trips, where not all these fishing trips are guaranteed to be fruitful.

 Implementing Fair Trade in the fishery is challenging.
-Most of fishers have strong personality, low educational background and live individually.
-Every successful premium project build their confident, organizational skill and bring the member of each Fisher Association closer to each other and supports the building of trust and a feeling of community among their fellow members and within the system.
+Most of fishers have strong personalities, low educational background and think individually.
+Every successful premium project builds their confidence, organizational skills and brings the members of each Fisher Association closer to each other and supports the building of trust and a feeling of community among their fellow members and within the system.
 Additionally, due to the contributions which the fishers are making to the communities, whether by infrastructure development or contributions to schools, the standing of the fishers in the community has also improved.
 They have become proud and confident contributers to their community development and are increasingly respected for their role in this.

-It’s time for MDPI to try to stimulate the ideas of having long term and bigger program than just purchasing tools and goods.
+It’s time for MDPI to try to stimulate the ideas of having longer term and bigger premium funded programs.